Last updated: February 4, 2021

 Cookies further allow us to present to you the information that will most likely appeal to you based on your activity and preferences.
 You can refuse to accept the cookies we use by adjusting your browser settings.
 However, if you block all cookies, you may not be able to access certain features or functionality of our Sites.
 You can find out more about how to manage cookies at www.allaboutcookies.org/manage-cookies.

 In addition to the information we collect from you, we may receive your personal information from our service providers, such as companies that manage risk and fraud or market the Site.
 We may receive information about you from publicly available sources, such as social media platforms.

 How will we use your information and on what legal bases do we use personal information?

-In general, we use your personal information to accomplish our business and commercial purposes, including for marketing, transactional purposes, or to otherwise enhance our business practices and our services to you.
+In general, we use your personal information to accomplish our business and commercial purposes, including for marketing, transactional purposes or to enhance our business practices and services to you.
 More specifically, we may use your personal information:

 - To provide the Sites to you.
 This is in our legitimate interest (i.e., the provision of the Sites to you).

 - To provide you with the services we offer (including access to Site content).
 This is to perform a contract between you and us.